How to Heal MCAS and Histamine Intolerance

 In the example above, “energized” tissues are like the brand-new rubber ball, able to withstand lots of pressing and other minor assaults, without them causing any parts of their structure to crumble.
 “De-energized” tissues are like the old rubber ball, where the less stable the structure of the ball, the less it takes to damage it.
 In the extreme, a small breeze can be enough to crumble the rubber as if it were a flaky pastry.

-In gist, a big part of the reason why some people are more sensitive than others to a greater variety of triggers that result in histamine release (such as certain foods, heat or psychological stress), is because the body’s energetic state (whether cells have all the cellular energy to meet their needs) dictates how resilient or non-resilient a person is to cellular damage, and whether their immune system reacts appropriately to the damage or the pattern of danger.
+A big part of the reason why some people are more sensitive than others to a greater variety of triggers that result in histamine release (such as certain foods, heat or psychological stress), is because the body’s energetic state (whether cells have all the cellular energy to meet their needs) dictates how resilient or non-resilient a person is to cellular damage, and whether their immune system reacts appropriately to the damage or the pattern of danger.
 In short, a low metabolic rate lowers the damage threshold, making the body more sensitive and susceptible to all types of damage.

 Loss Of Structure Sends Out “Damage Signals” That Increase Histamine